RoboCafaz/react-app-playground/bobby-generated-site/README.md

 static assets in code with what will ultimately be their static file paths when the site is bundled.

+We leverage `favicons-webpack-plugin` to serve up the favicons for the page.

 We leverage `html-webpack-plugin` to serve up an HTML page that will run our React app.